 Having tried every possible piece of equipment and methodology, Lilu’s realized that in order to achieve true industrial scale, it would have to look outside of the industry and begin to engineer and build its own equipment.
 By applying technologies from other industries like vanilla extracts, biodiesel and many others, Lilu’s began to adopt and modify equipment (for example; such as super decanter centrifuges and nitrogen charged heat exchanges) while engineering, building and patenting a wide array of other needed pieces of equipment.
 These efforts enabled Lilu’s to achieve a scale of ten thousand lbs. per day.

 Then in a moment of inspiration, it came.
 WATER!
 In a move that will likely make history, after injecting close to 25 million dollars, Lilu’s decided to invest another 30 million dollars and go with water, at scale.
 The move paid off!

 Lilu’s Garden now has offices in Nevada, Colorado, Illinois and owns and operates its 175,000 square foot, flagship production facility in Owenton, KY.
-Lilu’s operates the Owenton facility armed with its patent-pending Aqueous Extraction technology and the ability to process over 300,000 lbs. of hemp biomass per day.
-That’s roughly 865 kilograms of isolated CBD per hour which is equivalent to Lilu’s Garden annually processing the entirety of the 2018 production of hemp, by itself.
+Lilu’s operates the Owenton facility armed with its patent-pending Aqueous Extraction technology and the ability to process an excessive amount of hemp biomass per day.
 Lilu’s Garden is the proud parent of nine patents-pending and which include design patents for equipment, utility patents for processes on several applications including Water Soluble CBD and other Cannabinoids and of course our pièce de résistance, the Aqueous Extraction process.